Ravi-Gituser/Python-Basics/README.md

 # Python and its libraries
-In this repo basic programs of Python along with its libraries like Numpy, Pandas, Matplotlib and Seaborn are covered including the principles of statistics.
+In this repo examples of Python libraries used in the fied of data science like like Numpy, Pandas, Matplotlib and Seaborn are covered including the principles of statistics.